-All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the nursery's safeguarding system- CPOMS and passed without delay to the DSL.
+All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding system- CPOMs and passed without delay to the DSL.
 Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.

-Incident/Welfare concern forms are accessed by staff logins onto CPOMS.
-Each room has a designated DSL and concerns should be assigned to that DSL and alert DSL's on the online form.
+Incident/Welfare concern forms can be accessed by staff logins on CPOMs.
+Each room has a designated DSL and concerns should be assigned to the DSL and alert the DSLs via the online form.